gomorpheus/morpheus-docs/integration_guides/supportedVersions/supportedVersions.rst

 Supported Integration Versions
 ==============================

 Morpheus supports an extensive range of software integrations and versions past and present.
-Current iterations of Amazon AWS, Microsoft Azure, Google Cloud Platform, Digital Ocean, HPE OneView, OpenTelekom Cloud, IBM Bluemix, Softlayer and UpCloud are all supported.
+Current iterations of Amazon AWS, Microsoft Azure, Google Cloud Platform, Digital Ocean, OpenTelekom Cloud, IBM Bluemix, Softlayer and UpCloud are all supported.

 In addition, |morpheus| is verified to work with, but not limited to:

 Integrations
 ------------

-.. note:: Current iterations of Amazon AWS, Microsoft Azure, Google Cloud Platform, Digital Ocean, HPE OneView, OpenTelekom Cloud, IBM Bluemix, Softlayer and UpCloud are all supported.
+.. note:: Current iterations of Amazon AWS, Microsoft Azure, Google Cloud Platform, Digital Ocean, OpenTelekom Cloud, IBM Bluemix, Softlayer and UpCloud are all supported.

 .. include:: /release_notes/compatibility_table.rst